grpc/grpc-dotnet/examples/README.md

 ## [Locator](./Locator)

-The locator shows how to add host name constraints to gRPC services.
+The locator shows how to add host constraints to gRPC services.
 This example adds two services:

 * Internal gRPC service is only accessible over port 5001.
 * External gRPC service is only accessible over port 5000.